mariohmol/computer-science-links/docs/React.md

 **/countries/:region**
 Will list all the countries for the given region (/countries/northamerica)

+**/countries/:region/:countryname**
+This will show the details for one Country, like currencies, flag, name ... (/countries/southamerica/brazil)

 * On the left a menu to list all the regions (Africa, Americas, Asia, Europe, Oceania).
 Each region will have a link
 * On the right you show the list of countries
 * IN the countires list, you have to have a button that as you click, you show the more details.